Come to Thailand and study marine ecology and conservation!

 Week 1: Marine Mammals

-The course will start in Bangkok, Thailand.
-The course will start with a seminar and meeting with key stakeholders in marine conservation in the Thai government, as well as international NGOs involved in ocean and marine conservation.
+The course will start in Chiang Mai, Thailand.
+The course will start with a seminar and overview of the course, before traveling to Bangkok to meet with key stakeholders in marine conservation in the Thai government, as well as international NGOs involved in ocean and marine conservation.
 We will then travel to a nearby coastal area where shipping/whale interactions are being studied and managed.
 Students will be observing primarily Bryde’s whales, possibly the elusive Irrawaddy dolphin, and learn from key stakeholders, community members, and scientists.

 Week 2: Sea Turtles